ChatTree/chattree/README.md

 # chattree
 ##The awesomest branching chat app ever made

 We decrease the number of notifications in a group chat by allowing users to respond and receive messages for only the messages and topics they are interested in.
 Users will create a new chat window by clicking on a message, at which point a new chat window will appear to continue the conversation.
-Users who are not interested in the conversation will not receive any notifications.
+Users who are not interested in the conversation will not receive any notifications for that specfic chat branch.

 ## Additional features we would like to implement include:
 * Chat functionality with sockets